au-research/your-first-step-to-fair-archived/REUSE.md

 the [Data Librarians
 Slack Workspace](https://tiny.cc/data-librarians).

-## License for reuse of GitHub for collaborative projects materials
+## License for reuse of Your first step to FAIR

-All FAIR Data 101 materials are licensed under a [Creative Commons Attribution 4.0 licence (CC-BY)](https://creativecommons.org/licenses/by/4.0/), meaning you can reuse and republish with attribution to the
+All Your first step to FAIR materials are licensed under a [Creative Commons Attribution 4.0 licence (CC-BY)](https://creativecommons.org/licenses/by/4.0/), meaning you can reuse and republish with attribution to the
 Australian Research Data Commons (ARDC).